harris-ippp/harris-ippp.github.io/weather.md

 In addition to the secular trend, we have seen before that crime rates exhibit strong weekly cyclicity.
-I therefore include yearly and day-of-week fixed effects.
+I therefore include both yearly and day-of-week fixed effects.
 I also include a dummy for precipitation.
 The main item of interest is the coefficient on the temperature.
 Because I am curious as to the effect of hot _relative_ days,